peter88213/nvhelp-de/source/chapter_view.rst

 Titel und Beschreibung
 ----------------------

-Titel und Beschreibung are displayed in an editable "index card".
+Titel und Beschreibung are displayed in an editable "Karteikarte".

-The editing of the title can be completed by pressing the ``Enter`` key.
+The editing of the Titel can be completed by pressing the ``Enter`` key.
 Changes to the description are applied when the mouse is clicked anywhere outside the text input field.

 .. note::
-   Depending on your `Buch settings <book_view.html#auto-numbering>`_, *novelibre* might overwrite the title the next time the tree is refreshed.
+   Depending on your `Buch settings <book_view.html#auto-numbering>`_, *novelibre* might overwrite the Titel the next time the tree is refreshed.
-   Thus, you don't need to edit the capter/part title, if auto numbering is activated and the selected chapter or part is not excluded from auto numbering (see below).
+   Thus, you don't need to edit the capter/part Titel, if auto numbering is activated and the selected chapter or part is not excluded from auto numbering (see below).